Minister for Financial Services

-The Australian Minister for Financial Services and Superannuation is a former ministerial portfolio of the Government of Australia that existed between 2007 and 2013.
+The Australian Minister for Financial Services is a ministerial portfolio of the Australian Government.
+As of May 2025, it is held by Daniel Mulino, who also holds the role of Assistant Treasurer.

+The first Minister for Financial Services and Regulation was Joe Hockey, appointed in 1998.

 The first Minister for Superannuation and Corporate Law was Nick Sherry, appointed following the Labor Party's win at the 2007 election.
 The ministry was administered through the Department of the Treasury.

-List of Ministers for Financial Services and Superannuation
+List of ministers for financial services

-The following individuals have been appointed as Minister for Financial Services and Superannuation, or any precedent titles:
+The following individuals have been appointed as Minister for Financial Services, or any precedent titles: